platform-kit/docs/docs/2b-ui-schema.md

 - `siteName` determines the name that appears in the navbar and in the site's page titles and SEO metadata.
 - `icons` determine the images used for favicon / touch icon and in the navbar.
 - `docs` allows you to specify multiple git repositories and the path to the docs in each of them.
+  - `collections`: an array of objects defining collections of docs
+    - `repo`: the GitHub repo to source files from
+    - `path`: the path to the folder repo holding the markdown files
+    - `publish`: if set to false, will be disregarded in production.